phone icon (917) 310-3371 Explore Sublocade Injections Menu

 Sublocade locations across the network

-The local location pages make it easier to choose a clinic that works for repeat monthly treatment once the pharmacy and benefits side is understood.
+The local clinic details make it easier to choose a clinic that works for repeat monthly treatment once the pharmacy and benefits side is understood.

 Transition from oral buprenorphine